JSsixtyfour/smashremix/readme.md

 - Japanese versions of the original cast are available via d-pad left.
 - European versions of some of the original cast are available via d-pad right.

+### Character Select Debug Menu
+A menu for modifying certain character attributes is available on each panel.

+#### Size
+- Allows playing as the giant or tiny version of the character.
+#### Visibility
+- Allows playing as completely invisible (None), slightly visible (Cloaked), or as a silhouette (Dark).
+#### Skeleton
+- Setting to enabled is perfect for Halloween.
+#### Knockback
+- Setting to random will create a moveset for the character with randomized knockback.
+- The knockback angle is generated for each move at the start of the match and will persist until the end of the match.
+- Resetting training mode or performing a salty runback will not generate a new set of knockback angles.

 ### Expanded Stage Select Screen
 - The stage select screen is now expanded to multiple pages.
 - All original stages are playable as well as dozens of new stages.